jimgao1/competitive-programming/README.md

 > UVaOJ (University of Valladolid http://uva.onlinejudge.org/)

-> WCIPEG (Programming Entertainment Group http://wcipeg.com/)
+> WCIPEG (Programming Enrichment Group http://wcipeg.com/)

 Everyone is welcomed to reference my code, and also use it.
 Just remember to give me credit for it.